wavefrontHQ/docs/pages/doc/dashboards_variables_v2.md

 ### Create a Simple Dashboard Variable

-1. Put your dashboard into Edit mode by clicking the pencil icon in the top right corner of the task bar.
+1. In the top right corner, select **Edit** from the ellipsis icon to put your dashboard into edit mode.
 1. Click the **Add** icon in the variables bar.
 1. Enter a variable name (case sensitive).
 Keep the name short - this is what you'll use in queries.
 1. Select **Simple** from the pull-down menu.